 Exploration of new content, technology or theory related to apparel and textiles.
 For program major requirements, a grade of C or above is required for successful completion.
 A studio course.
 3-6 credits

 FRE 101 - Beginning College French I

 Introduction to French for beginners.
 Development of speaking, listening, writing, and cultural awareness through a communicative approach is stressed.
-Proficiency target level: novice high.
-Prerequisite: High school equivalents.
 3 credits (Fall)

 FRE 102 - Beginning College French II